escorciav/victors-deambulations/how-many-pages-should-paper-span.md

 ### less is more, but ...

 We already know that.
-Haven't you seen PI of large groups presenting two papers in 5 minutes or less?
+Have you seen a senior researcher (Professor) presenting two papers in 5 minutes or less?

 However, a sharp reader might have anticipated that the scope of a talk is way different from peer-review.
-IMHO, during peer-review, we scrutinize if an idea: (1) comply with the scientific method and (2) expand the body of knowledge further.
+IMHO, during peer-review we scrutinize if an idea: (1) comply with the scientific method and (2) expand the body of knowledge further.
+Thus, enough rigurosity in the presentation is needed to fullfil the two objectives.

 ### so, give me a number!

 I'm sorry to disappoint you; I don't have a concrete number.
-Indeed, I do not care about the number of pages subject to:
+Indeed, I do not care about the number of pages as long as:

-a. the paper is clear and well-written.
+1. the paper is clear and well-written.

-b.
-I can assess it (easy to traverse and find relevant experiments)
+2. I can assess it.
+Namely, (i) it's easy to traverse, (ii) it's technically sound, (iii) find relevant experiments, and (iv) present appropriate comparisons).

-c.
-I can fit it on my schedule.
+3. I can fit it on my schedule.

-Note that constraints a & b are under your control.
-Some tips and checklists to have in mind:
+Note that the first two constraints are under the author's control.
+Some tips and checklists that tell about the quality of the presentation are:

 - Use straightforward English.